 In fact, books got me here.
 I just loved studying health sciences, specifically physiology.
 Is there anything more interesting than the human body?
 It amazes me!
 And the more I got into the fitness industry, the more I grew dissatisfied with the way it capitalizes on the insecurities of people who are just hoping to find a better way to live their lives.
 I decided I’d never be that way to you.

 My goal is not to let you know what’s wrong with you – there are plenty of advertisers already attempting to do that – my goal is to simply help you achieve your personal wellness goals in a way that is simple and sustainable for your current life situation.

 I believe that mindset and body-image are hugely important for women, especially pregnant and postpartum women.
 It’s a time when all of these expectations are placed on us, in addition to, you know, giving birth and caring for an infant!

-I’m currently putting my newly postpartum self through the very same nutrition system I offer clients, because I deeply believe in its benefits (for me and my baby) and it’s completely manageable even with two little ones.
+I’m currently putting myself through the very same nutrition system I offer clients, because I deeply believe in its benefits, and it’s completely manageable even with two little ones.
 At this point, I’ve lost a little over 50 pounds.

 And if we get to work together, you’ll probably hear references to superheroes (I’m team DC), The Office, and Seinfeld.